-If a student has need of special education services, the staff will follow the steps to refer that child to the PSP provider.
+If a student has a need for special education services, the staff will follow the steps to refer that child to the PSP provider.
 Once the paperwork is complete and parents have been notified, the staff will attend IEP/IFSP meetings with the PSP provider to develop a plan to support the child.